tychonievich/cs3330-s2022/markdown/testing.md

     In a question about counting pages, that typo was significant enough to invalidate the question as a measure of learning.

     If the text had said three pages to match the bullets, then the correct answer would have been 13.
-    If it had given the VPNs of a fourth page, the answer would have been between 14 and 17, depending on what the fourth VPN was.
+    If it had given the VPN of a fourth page, the answer would have been between 14 and 17, depending on what the fourth VPN was.

 [^gamma]: